GRACE JIMENEZ ’20

 I’ve learned in life that it is very important to ‘pay it forward,’ whether it is a word of encouragement or donating to an institution like the University of New Haven.

+I have had three federal internships that I got through the connections I made at the University of New Haven, which is an amazing thing.
 From the class speakers to the professors’ connections, there were phenomenal chances for me to network that will definitely help me further down the line in my career.

 The University of New Haven has opened the door to many opportunities that I would not have had at bigger schools.